 Ask a person what they would like to learn and we’ll usually receive a list of desired abilities in response.
-How to use that new analytics software, or how to program an IoT device, to become a scrum master, or learn to snowboard.
+How to use that new analytics software, how to program an IoT device, or learn to snowboard.
 Our minds tend to fix on hard skills first.
 Skills that are easy to quantify and lead to us being able to carry out a specific task.
 Functional skills like this are often taught in a class room, or by reading a book, and you’ll usually find certifications attached to ones we might need for work.

 Functional skills are important.
 After all, we need to be able to do our jobs and without them we’d all be haphazard generalists doing mediocre work across the board.